Werewolves, vampires and moon people: Revisiting lost movie monsters

 The giant ape suit for this film was created by special effects master Fuminori Ohashi.
 Ohashi would go on to work as a consultant for the original Godzilla costume used in the 1954 feature Godzilla, which kicked off the kaiju (giant monster) genre that continues today.
 From the very beginning, the origins of King Kong and Godzilla have been intertwined.

 The holy grail of lost monster films is London After Midnight.
 For decades, cinephiles and horror fans have pined for the chance to watch this film from horror pioneers Tod Browning (who helmed Universal's classic 1931 Dracula, as well as the following year's Freaks) and Lon Chaney (star of the 1925 Phantom of the Opera).
-Browning directed while Chaney donned unsettling makeup he'd designed himself to play a dual role as hypnotist Professor Edward Burke and a mysterious monstrous villain whose look inspired the Babadook.
+Browning directed while Chaney donned unsettling makeup he'd designed himself to play a dual role as hypnotist Professor Edward Burke and a mysterious monstrous villain whose look inspired the bogeyman in the 2014 Sundance Film Fest fave The Babadook.
 The bizarre plot revolves around a murder, hidden identities and, of course, vampires.
 If your interest is piqued, the full script for the film is available to read online.

 Not long after the movie was originally released in the 1920s, a chilling crime became associated with the film -- a young Irish housemaid was murdered in London's Hyde Park by her lover, who claimed he was driven insane by Chaney's chilling performance in London After Midnight.
 The man was found guilty and sentenced to death for his crime.